yue-here/cycad/docs/source/advanced.rst

     run = cycad()
     run.df = example_dataframe

-1-D electrochemical elechrochemical data is stored in the ``cycad.df_echem`` as a single-row, multi-column dataframe.
+1-D electrochemical data is stored in the ``cycad.df_echem`` dataframe as a single-row, multi-column dataframe.
 You can pass a single-column dataframe to the cycad object using :meth:`cycad.cycad.read_echem_df()` method, or add it directly as a transpose of a column.

 .. code-block:: python